 Darling in the Franxx Omnibus Review

 Since these are 2-in-1's and there are 8 volumes, there are going to be a total of 4 Darling in the Franxx omnibuses released.
-The omnibuses are the same height as standard Seven Seas manga releases, like Magical Girl Apocalypse, which is one of my top horror manga, and Mushoku Tensei: Jobless Reincarnation.
+The omnibuses are the same height as standard Seven Seas manga releases, like Magical Girl Apocalypse, which is on my list of horror manga recommendations, and Mushoku Tensei: Jobless Reincarnation.
 If you own either the To Love Ru omnibuses or the High-Rise Invasion omnibuses, which were both released by Seven Seas, they are actually the same size as those.

 The first Darling in the Franxx manga omnibus is beautifully designed, so I am happy with the format they chose to release the series in.
 It really pops on the shelf with the red and pink colors they chose, but they have a presence off the shelf as well.
 I love the artwork of Zero Two on the cover.
 The cover itself is matte, but the artwork and logos are glossy, so the volumes feel great in hand.